 You may want to place your sorted photos in plastic tubs or shoeboxes for temporary storage.
 Of course, label the outside of these boxes or bins so you know at a glance what’s where!

-4. START.
-After you’ve sorted, choose a starting point – present day or the oldest photo.
+After you’ve sorted, choose a starting point, either the present-day or the oldest photo.
 It doesn’t matter, as long as you have a concrete place to start.
 Then you’re going to grab a stack of post-it notes and a pen, and a bunch of manila envelopes or a photo box with dividers.

 Starting at your preferred “end,” start writing what you DO know about the photos on a sticky note.
 Aim for the who-what-when-where for start.
 Work through your photos a bit at a time.
 Based on the number of photos you’ve inherited, this could take some time.
 Don’t get discouraged!
 Just keep chipping away at it, making progress.
 If you have access to someone who can help you with the unknowns, hand them a pen and put them to work!